dkcamargox/cv/README.md

 In this repo there's my CV!

 My name is actually Douglas and I am a passionate Brazilian programmer with 3 years of experience as both a Full-Stack and Frontend developer.
-I am excited to apply for the [position] role at [company], and I believe that my skills and experience make me a strong candidate for this position.
+I am excited to apply for this role, and I believe that my skills and experience make me a strong candidate for this position.

 In addition to my programming experience, I have a degree as an electronics technician with an emphasis on programming, and I am currently pursuing a degree in computer engineering.
 I have also completed courses and bootcamps, such as the Harvard CS50, to further enhance my knowledge and skills.